khanhnamle1994/technical-interview-prep/README.md

 ```

 **Commonly Asked Stack Interview Questions**:
-* Evaluate postfix expression using a stack
+1. *Implement two stacks using one array*

-* Sort values in a stack
+2. *Sort values in a stack*

-* Check balanced parentheses in an expression
+3. *Check balanced parentheses in an expression*

 [back to current section](#data-structures)